Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 logical set of views by challenging dysfunctional beliefs that maintain irrational behavior.
-- In `cognitive appraisal`, clients are asked to evaluate situations, themselves, and others in terms of their memories, values, beliefs, thoughts, and expectations.
+- In `cognitive appraisal`, clients are asked to evaluate situations, themselves, and others in terms of their memories, values, beliefs, thoughts, and expectations.
 During the course of treatment, therapists help clients discover ways of thinking more appropriately about themselves and others
 #### Thoughts
 ---
 #### Keywords
 #### Questions
-1. What are the goals of psychologically and biologically based treatment approaches?
+1. What are the goals of psychologically and biologically based treatment approaches?
 2. What are the psychodynamic, behavioral, and cognitive approaches to treatment?
 3. What is Psychotherapy ?
 4. What is Biomedical Therapy ?